NathanJReidy/coffee-api-nestjs-postgresql-docker/README.md

 ```
 $ docker-compose up
 $ npm run start:dev
-// Then follow the below instructions to restore data from a PostgreSQL backup
+// Then follow the below instructions to restore data from a PostgreSQL backup if test data is needed
 ```

 ## How to Backup PostgreSQL Data